tnathu-ai/Football_Dataset/README.md

 │
 ├── SQL_queries        <- SQL scripts to understand the data
 |
 ├── notebooks           <- Jupyter notebooks.
 │ └── national_leagues  <- A notebook for cleaning and exploring the National Leagues data.
 │ └── world_cup         <- A notebook for cleaning and exploring the World Cup data.
 |
-├── reports            <- Generated analysis as PDF
-│
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
-│
 |
 ├── src                    <- Source code for use in this project.
 │   ├── __init__.py        <- Makes src a Python module
 │   │
 │   ├── cleaning           <- Scripts to clean the data
 │
 |
 |
-│── .gitignore                <- plain text file contains files/directories to ignore
+│── .gitignore         <- plain text file contains files/directories to ignore ├── reports            <- Generated analysis as PDF
+│
+├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+│                         generated with `pip freeze > requirements.txt`

 ```